What Happens if You Die Without a Will?

 - If you have no spouse, children, and your parents are deceased, your siblings split your estate.

 - If one of your siblings is already deceased, their children get their share of the inheritance.

 You can see how this allows no room for close friends and extended family members you may have been close to, nor does it allow you to donate any portion of your estate to worthy causes you may support.
 It can also create problems when there have been second and third marriages, or when you would opt to leave non-equal shares.

 Reach Out to Us Today for Help

 If you have not taken the time to create a will, Cavallo & Cavallo can help ensure you have this important document in place.
-Contact our New York estate planning attorneys and request a consultation in our Bronx or New Rochelle office today.
+Contact our New York estate planning attorneys and request a consultation in our Bronx or Westchester office today.